Skip to content

 • door swings

-• baseboard heaters
+• radiators or baseboard heaters

 • floor vents

-• side tables or built-ins
+• side tables, lamps, shelves, or built-ins

-• front door width
+• front door width and height

 • hallway width